cmda-minor-web-cases/bubble-machine-2122/README.md

 ##### Specifying which session id(s) you want to subscribe

-You should listen to events or one or more sessions.
-You should send a message to the WebSocket server to become a listener.
-Here you can see an example of a message subscribing to events of a session.
+To listen to events, you should send a message to the WebSocket server informing the target session id.
+Here you can see an example of a message subscribing to events of a certain session.

 ```
 { "id": 15}